signalfx/maestro-ng/README.md

     spec>` (see below for port spec syntax);
   - volume mappings, as a map of `<destination in container>: <source from host>`;
   - environment variables, as a map of `<variable name>: <value>`.
+  - whether the container should run in privileged mode, as a boolean `privileged: true | false` (Defaults to false).

 ```yaml
 services: